The best day trips from Lisbon, a complete guide

 But it’s not just about history and architecture in Evora.
 The city is also known for its vibrant gastronomic scene, with many restaurants serving local Alentejo cuisine.
 Don’t leave without trying the region’s renowned wines, celebrated for their rich flavors.

-Can you lisbon to porto day tour?
+Can you Go On A Lisbon to Porto day tour?

 Are day trips from Lisbon to Porto worth it?